term-llm

 - name: github

-Built-in agents that currently default to search: true: agent-builder, researcher, developer, editor, shell.
+Built-in agents that currently default to search: true: agent-builder, web-researcher, developer, editor, shell, contain.

 System prompt file includes